-By fraudulently manipulating the price, quantity, or quality of a good or service on an invoice, criminals can easily and quickly shift substantial sums of money across international borders.
+By fraudulently manipulating the price, quantity, or quality of a good or service on an invoice submitted to customs, criminals can easily and quickly shift substantial sums of money across international borders.

 Why is Trade Misinvoicing Used?

-Broadly, there are four primary reasons that criminals misinvoice trade:
+Broadly, there are four primary reasons to misinvoice trade:

-- Money laundering – Criminals or public officials may seek to launder the proceeds from crime or corruption.
+- Money laundering: Criminals or kleptocrats may seek to launder the proceeds from crime or corruption.

-- Directly Evading Taxes and Customs Duties – By under-reporting the value of goods, importers are able to immediately evade substantial customs duties or other taxes.
+- Directly evading taxes and customs duties: By under-reporting the value of goods, importers are able to immediately evade substantial customs duties or other taxes.
 Additionally, under-reporting the value of exports also allows companies to understate their revenues, and in turn, reduce their income tax liability.

-- Dodging Capital Controls – Many developing countries have restrictions on the amount of capital that a person or business can bring in or out of their economies.
-Investors attempting to break these capital controls often misinvoice trade transactions as an illegal alternative to getting money in or out of the country.
+- Dodging capital controls: Many developing countries have restrictions on the amount of capital that a person or business can bring in or out of their economies.
+Individuals or entities attempting to break these capital controls often misinvoice trade transactions as an illegal alternative to getting money in or out of the country.